What is time loss?

 - Pay attention to all L&I orders, including time loss orders

 - An order is a legal communication from L&I. Your benefits are affected by these orders.
-Pay attention to when you get the order and the amount of time you have to protest.
-It is written at the bottom of the order.
+Pay attention to when you get the order.
+Look at the amount of time you have to protest.
+This information is written at the bottom of the order.

 - If an order is unfavorable then protest or appeal in writing, or get a lawyer to do it for you, and do it before it’s too late.